-Students beginning at Williams who desire to seek admission into the Williams Teacher Education Program (WTEP) must complete at least forty-five semester hours and earn a minimum grade of "C" in the following courses: English Composition I and II, Speech and Communication, College Algebra, Contemporary Math and Introduction to Teaching.
+Students beginning at WBU who desire to seek admission into the Williams Teacher Education Program (WTEP) must complete at least forty-five semester hours and earn a minimum grade of "C" in the following courses: English Composition I and II, Speech and Communication, College Algebra or Contemporary Math, and Introduction to Teaching.

 All students must take Introduction to Teaching at Williams.
-Furthermore, all students enrolled in Introduction to Teaching are strongly encouraged to take all three parts of the Praxis I. (Students beginning as freshmen at Williams are encouraged to take Introduction to Teaching during the first semester of their sophomore year.)
-Transfer students with an AA degree or junior status must take Introduction to Teaching during their first semester at WBC.
+Students beginning as freshmen at Williams are encouraged to take Introduction to Teaching during the second semester of their sophomore year.
+Transfer students with an AA degree or junior status must take Introduction to Teaching during their first semester at WBU.
 Transfer students without an AA degree will be counseled individually about when to take Introduction to Teaching.
 Regardless, all transfer students will ultimately be required to complete the same basic requirements and steps as outlined for entering freshmen.
 In addition, a mandatory background check will be conducted on each student enrolled in ED 2203 Introduction to Teaching.